 In the Core French classes in our English only schools, teachers help students improve their speaking skills and develop a broad basic understanding of the French language.
 Our French Immersion Program develops and refines students' ability to communicate in French and expand their knowledge of the language through the study of francophone texts.
-French Immersion programs support non-French speaking families, as well as French first language families.
+French Immersion programs are optional in the London District Catholic School Board and supports non-French speaking families, as well as French first language families.
 All communication between school and home is in English.

 French is taught at each of our elementary and secondary schools.
 While many school boards choose to begin French as a Second Language instruction at the grade 4 level, we are blessed with having French taught beginning in Grade 1, by a qualified French teacher, all the way through to Grade 12.
 Students in Grades 1 and 2 receive 20 minutes per day when they learn French, and in Grades 3 to 8, they have 40 minutes each day of French instruction.
 At the high school level, our secondary students are encouraged to complete a course in French each year, from grade 9 to 12 in order to receive a French certificate.
 Students must complete at least one French course.
 Our Catholic secondary schools offer French at both the academic and applied levels.
 From grades 1-12, students will have many opportunities to engage in cultural experiences (e.g. Carnival, French performers, field trips and exchanges) and participate in and prepare our students for real-life situations.